Ashita2000/GoogleAnalytics/docs/beginners.md

 <h3>9.
 Analyse Key Reports<br/></h3>
 Demographics
 ![Demographics](/assets/DemoGraphics.png)
-<b>Limits and Caveats</b>
+<b>Limits and Caveats</b><br/>
 	1. Campaign Tracking can be used to reduce direct/none traffic from your own email and marketting campaigns.

 <h3> 10.
 Dashboards<br/></h3>
 * Dashboards are an easy way to see the overview of reports and metrics.
-See correlation b/w different reports. * <br/>
+See correlation b/w different reports.  <br/>
-They are easy to create, customize and share. <br/>
+* They are easy to create, customize and share. <br/>
-We can add different widgets to the dashboards.
+* We can add different widgets to the dashboards.
 <h4>Each ananlytics view can contain 20 dashboards per user and each dashboard can contain 12 widgets.</h4>

 <h3> 11.
 Campaign Tagging</h3>
 - Helps you determine which marketing campaigns are driving the most traffic.
+- How to Tag Campaign Links :
+	1. Open the Campaign URL Builder.
+	2. Add the Campaign Tags.
+	3. Copy & Paste the Campaign URL.
+	4. <b>Enable Auto Tagging for Google Ads</b>

+<h3> 12.
+Linking Google Ads</h3>
+* See the full Customer Cycle
+* Enable Auto-Tagging
+* Set up Remarketting Campaigns